 Global status introduces a new

-will show you the status of all created Vagrant environments on your system.
+global-status command to Vagrant that will show you the status of all created Vagrant environments on your system.
 You'll never again forget what Vagrant environments are running, not running, or using resources on your system.

 With these two features Vagrant environment management becomes much easier.

 global-status is available in Vagrant 1.6.
 This command tracks all created Vagrant environments.
 An example of the output is shown below:

 $ vagrant global-status id name provider state directory --------------------------------------------------------------------- 4174bb6 web virtualbox stopped c:/hashicorp/foo 72a2e4d default vmware\_workstation running c:/hashicorp/bar 865a979 default virtualbox suspended c:/hashicorp/baz

 Global status gives you a few bits of information about the machine: an ID, the name and provider of the machine, the last known state, and the directory it last saw that machine.